infracost/infracost-azure-devops/README.md

     5. Set your 'Build pipeline' to the pipeline you created in step 1, leave 'Path filter' blank, set 'Trigger' to Automatic, and 'Policy requirement' to Optional (you can also use Required but we don't recommend it).
    ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/build-policy.png?raw=true)
 3. Enable Azure Pipelines to post pull request comments
-    1. From your Azure DevOps organization, click on your project > Project Settings > Repositories > your repository
+    1. From your Azure DevOps organization, click on your project > Project Settings > Repositories > your repository.
    ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/filter-repositories.png?raw=true)
     2. Click on the Securities tab, scroll down to Users and click on the '[project name] Build Service ([org name])' user, and set the 'Contribute to pull requests' to Allow.
    ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/contribute-to-prs.png?raw=true)